TikTok is “back” after a 14-hour shutdown. What is the way forward for SMBs?

 TikTok Ban for Small Business: What You Need to Know

 With over 170 million users in the US alone, TikTok is a behemoth—both as a social platform and a hub for commerce, where users can seamlessly discover, purchase, and share.
-So, what does a potential ban mean for small to medium-sized businesses (SMBs) riding the wave of TikTok’s success?
+While the app has been restored, its future is still uncertain.
+What does this mean for small to medium-sized businesses (SMBs) riding the wave of TikTok’s success?

 US TikTok Ban Key Takeaways for SMBs:

-- Adapting to alternative platforms and diversifying strategies will be crucial for SMBs to thrive post-TikTok ban.
+- Adapting to alternative platforms and diversifying strategies will be crucial for SMBs to thrive, whether TikTok stays or not.

 Where Things Stand